bl4ckarch/pyrensic/README.md

 # pyrensic
-This Tool is a Forensic Analysis Tool
+This Tool is a Forensic Analysis Tool (University Project)

 ## Overview